apache/mesos/docs/authorization.md

                                      "roles": {
                                        "values": ["analytics", "ads"]
                                      }
+                                   },
+                                   {
+                                     "principals": {
+                                       "values": ["foo"]
+                                     },
+                                     "roles": {
+                                       "type": "NONE"
                                      }
+                                   }
                                  ]
         }

-6. Only framework `foo` and no one else can register with the `analytics` role.
+6. Only principal `foo` and no one else can register frameworks with the `analytics` role.
+Any other principal (or framework without a principal) can register frameworks with any other role.

         {
           "register_frameworks": [